History of Normandy: Later Middle Ages

+Despite Henry ceding Normandy to France his successors, however, often fought to regain control of their ancient fiefdom.
 Having little confidence in the loyalty of the Normans, Philip installed French administrators and built a powerful fortress, the Château de Rouen, as a symbol of royal power.
-Within the royal demesne, Normandy retained certain distinctive features.
-Norman law continued to serve as the basis for court decisions.
-In 1315, faced with the constant encroachments of royal power on the liberties of Normandy, the barons and towns pressed on the king the Norman Charter.
-While this document did not provide autonomy to the province, it protected it against arbitrary royal acts.
-The judgments of the Exchequer, the main court of Normandy, were declared final.
-This meant that Paris could not reverse a judgement of Rouen.
-Another important concession was that the King of France could not raise a new tax without the consent of the Normans.
-However, the charter, granted at a time when royal authority was faltering, was violated several times thereafter when the monarchy had regained its power.
+However Norman law continued to serve as the basis for court decisions and in 1315 the Norman Charter was promulgated which protected against arbitrary royal acts and new taxes without Norman consent while confirming the Exchequer of Normandy as the final court rather than Paris - although the charter was whittled away by successive kings as they became more powerful.

 The Duchy of Normandy survived mainly by the intermittent installation of a duke.
 In practice, the King of France sometimes gave that portion of his kingdom to a close member of his family, who then did homage to the king.
 Philippe VI made Jean, his eldest son and heir to his throne, the Duke of Normandy.
 In turn, Jean II appointed his heir, Charles, who was also known by his title of Dauphin.

+Normandy was devastated by various civil wars and the Hundred Years' War.
+Between 1419 and 1450, the English controlled all of Normandy apart from Mont-Saint-Michel, and made Rouen the seat of their power in France.
+Normandy ultimately saw its population decline by three quarters as a result of the various conflicts which took place in the region during the late Middle Ages.

 In 1465, Louis XI was forced by his nobles to cede the duchy to his eighteen-year-old brother Charles, as an appanage.
 This concession was a problem for the king since Charles was the puppet of the king's enemies.
 Normandy could thus serve as a basis for rebellion against the royal power.
 Louis XI therefore agreed with his brother to exchange Normandy for the Duchy of Guyenne (Aquitaine).
 Finally, to signify that Normandy would not be ceded again, on 9 November 1469 the ducal ring was placed on an anvil and smashed.
 This was the definitive end of the duchy on the continent.

+Prosperity returned to Normandy until the Wars of Religion.
+When many Norman towns (Alençon, Rouen, Caen, Coutances, Bayeux) joined the Protestant Reformation, battles ensued throughout the province.
+In the Channel Islands, a period of Calvinism following the Reformation was suppressed when Anglicanism was imposed following the Stuart Restoration.